 Correction of the deficit in blood volume with crystalloid volume expanders will generally maintain hemodynamic stability, while transfusion of red cells is used to improve and maintain tissue oxygenation [7,8].
 Each unit of packed red blood cells (RBCs) contains approximately 200 mL of red cells and, in an adult, will raise the hematocrit by roughly 3 to 4 percentage points unless there is continued bleeding.
-(See "Indications for red cell transfusion in the adult".)
+(See "Indications and hemoglobin thresholds for red blood cell transfusion in the adult".)

 At rest, oxygen delivery is normally four times oxygen consumption, indicating the presence of an enormous reserve.
 Thus, if intravascular volume is maintained during bleeding and cardiovascular status is not impaired, oxygen delivery will theoretically be adequate until the hematocrit (packed cell volume) falls below 10 percent.
 This is because adequate cardiac output plus increased oxygen extraction can compensate for the decrease in arterial oxygen content.
 However, increasing cardiac work to increase output requires more oxygen, so the “critical point” where oxygen consumption becomes delivery dependent is higher.